 Insurance Recruitment Market Update Q1, 2020

-In 2019, the insurance industry has remained a candidate-tight space.
-Even in a “full employment” economy, there are still companies with a healthy enough attrition rate that will appear to be constantly hiring.
+In 2019, the Insurance industry has remained a candidate-tight space.
+Even in a “full employment” economy, there are still large companies with a healthy-enough attrition rate that will appear to be constantly hiring.

-There has been an almost consistent demand for experienced and qualified insurance professionals across Claims, Underwriting and Broking / Client Advisory.
-But these openings tend to be arising out of natural attrition or steady growth, as opposed to any large-scale shifts or movements in the industry.
-Regardless, the market is still buoyant with candidates, generally speaking, having their pick of the pack when seeking new positions.
-With respect to market growth, Ireland has (to date) benefited from the Brexit uncertainty with new players having entered the Irish market over the past two years; these entities continued to establish themselves and grow this year.
+There has been an almost consistent demand for experienced and qualified Insurance professionals across Claims, Underwriting and Broking/Client Advisory.
+Open vacancies have been arising out of natural attrition or steady growth as opposed to any large-scale movements in the industry.
+Ireland has (to date) benefited from Brexit uncertainty, with new players having entered the Irish market over the past 2 years; these entities continued to establish themselves and grow this year.

 - Commercial Lines Brokers

-- Claims Handlers / Loss Adjusters – Personal Injury, Casualty and Major Loss in particular
+- Claims Handlers/Loss Adjusters – Personal Injury or Casualty

 - Portfolio Underwriters